ashadria1/fitness-tracker/README.md

 ## Installation
 💾
 * A mongodb server is required in order for this app to function properly.
-Either set the MONGODB_URI environment variable to your Atlas Database settings, or modify the connection uri in server.js and seed.js to your mongodb server.
+Either set the MONGODB_URI environment variable to your Atlas Database settings, or modify the connection uri in server.js and seed.js to your local MongoDB server.

 * clone the repo to your local machine
 * `cd project_dir`